mitodl/mitx-grading-library/README.md

 </customresponse>
 ```

 Here, the `correct_answer` entries are shown to students when they click "Show Answer".
 These values are not provided to the grader.
-The `correct_answer` keyword can also be used for single-input problems.
+The `correct_answer` attributes can also be used for single-input problems.

 ## Grader Documentation